-Bayside Library members can use public PCs for up to 4 hours per day for free.
+- Bayside Library members can use public PCs for up to 3 hours per day for free.
 Public PCs are available in 1 hour blocks with the option of one additional hour until a maximum of 4 hours is reached.
-Unused time allocation will remain available on the member's account until the close of Bayside Library that day
+Unused time allocation will remain available on the member's account until the close of Bayside Library that day. - A Guest ticket user is charged a fee to log into a public PC enabling 1 hour's public PC use.
+Any unused time allocation is lost after logging out. - A Guest ticket must have sufficient credit to enable a public PC login.
+See list of Fees and Charges. - Members and guests can use any available public PC unless, or until, it is reserved by another user or if it is more than 15 minutes before the branch closes.

-- a Guest ticket user is charged a fee to log into a public PC enabling 1 hour's public PC use.
-Any unused time allocation is lost after logging out - a Guest ticket must have at least \$3 credit to enable a public PC login - members and guests can use any available public PC unless, or until, it is reserved by another user or if it is 15 minutes before the branch closes - bookings to use a public PC can be made on the Bayside Library catalogue through the Book a PC portal on the day, or the day before, the booking is required - access to public PCs will cease 15 minutes before the branch closes.
+- bookings to use a public PC can be made on the Bayside Library catalogue through the Book a PC portal on the day, or the day before, the booking is required. - access to public PCs will cease 15 minutes before the branch closes.